s3rius/FastAPI-template/fastapi_template/template/{{cookiecutter.project_name}}/README.md

 ) %}
 1. you need to start all aux services.

-We can do so by using our docker-compose configuration.
+We can do so by using our `docker-compose.yaml` configuration.
 It already has everything we need.

-This section might be empty if you didn't choose any aux services in the configuration.
 ```bash
 docker compose up -d --wait{%- if cookiecutter.db_info.name != 'none' %} db{%- endif %}{%- if cookiecutter.enable_redis == "True" %} redis{%- endif %}{%- if cookiecutter.enable_rmq == "True" %} rmq{%- endif %}{%- if cookiecutter.enable_kafka == "True" %} kafka{%- endif %}{%- if cookiecutter.enable_nats == "True" %} nats{%- endif %}
 ```